fit-and-fuel/fit-fuel/README.md

 - Enhance the Payment feature to be done through our website and give it a high level of security.
 - make a mobile application version of our platform.
 - include a high-quality Gym and a highly qualified coach references.
-- include google maps to in our platform to empower the patients to get the closest nutritionist’s clinics for them.
+- include google maps to in our platform to empower the patients to get the closest nutritionistâ€™s clinics for them.

 ## Technologies